MicrosoftDocs/ai-fundamentals/instructions/03 - Lab 03 Instructions.md

 # AI-900 Labs
 ## 03 - Lab 03 Instructions
-In this lab we will be using Custom Vision in Azure to identify real-world items based on images.
+In this lab we will be using the Custom Vision service in Azure to identify real-world items based on images.

 ### Tasks
-1. Go to the Microsoft Learn module at https://aka.ms/learn-image-classification
+1. Start Visual Studio Code and open the ai-fundamentals project.
+2. Open the **01b - Image Classification.ipynb** notebook.
-2. Follow the instructions in **"Exercise – Create an image classification solution"**
+3. Follow the instructions in the notebook to complete the lab.